 Click here to return to section index

-The implicit method ("backwards Euler" method) of numerical integration is more difficult to calculate than the Euler method because the voltages and current flows for the end of the time step are not known until the voltage calculation for each compartment is complete.
+The implicit method of numerical integration is more difficult to calculate than the Euler method because the voltages and current flows for the end of the time step are not known until the voltage calculation for each compartment is complete.
 However this type of computation is equivalent to solving a system of N simultaneous equations in N unknowns (N=number of compartments), which is solvable by matrix techniques.

-Although there are higher-order methods to calculate the continuous voltage during a time step, these methods always require more computation per time step.
-Thus, there is a compromise between accuracy and speed, and higher-order numerical integration schemes are only useful if their time steps can be made proportionately longer.
+Although there are higher-order methods to calculate the continuous voltage during a time step, these methods usually require more computation per time step.
+Thus, there is a compromise between accuracy and speed, and higher-order numerical integration schemes are generally only useful if their time steps can be made proportionately longer.
 Empirically, the second-order Crank-Nicolson method is often faster than the Euler or implicit methods because larger time steps can be taken as a consequence of its better accuracy (see Moore and Ramon, 1974).
 However, fourth-order (in time) methods are often slower than second- order methods for simulations of neural circuits with commonly used timesteps (between 10 and 100 usec).

 Click here to return to section index